Last Updated on October 13, 2023

 British Virgin Islands

-This British overseas territory is made up of four main islands: Tortola, Jost Van Dyke, Virgin Gorda and Anegada.
+This British overseas territory consists of four main islands: Tortola, Jost Van Dyke, Virgin Gorda and Anegada.
 All are popular with tourists from the UK and the US.
 Tortola is the capital and the largest of the BVI.

 The natural beauty of these islands is incredible.

-A British Overseas Territory, the Caymans are well known for its diving and deep-sea fishing, and off-shore banking.
+A British Overseas Territory, the Caymans are popular for diving and deep-sea fishing, and off-shore banking.